json-schema-org/blog/pages/posts/schema-static-analysis.md

 Note how this differs from the notion that all individual constraints passing implies validation passing.
 In this case, if `if` passes, then it doesn't matter whether `else` passes because it's just skipped; conversely, if `if` fails, `then` is skipped.

-While the interaction for `if`/`then`/`else` is pretty straightforward to resolve, doing that for some other keywords, like `additionalProperties`, doesn't work.
+While the interaction for `if`/`then`/`else` is pretty straightforward to precalculate, doing so for some other keywords, like `additionalProperties`, doesn't work.
 For that, you have an additional complication.

 ## Unknown instance locations